r-lib/vctrs/README.md

 others.
 Currently, it handles arbitrary S3 classes using heuristics, but these often fail, and it feels like we really need to think through the problem in order to build a principled solution.
-This intersects with the need to cleanly support more types of data frame columns including lists of data frames, data frames, and matrices.
+This intersects with the need to cleanly support more types of data frame columns, including lists of data frames, data frames, and matrices.